xiaoyang-sde/knowledge-base/docs/algorithm-design/08-randomized-algorithms.md

 The basic structure of the algorithm is selecting an element $a \in S$ as the pivot,and form the sets $S^- = {a_j: a_j < a_i}$ and $S^+ = {a_j: a_j > a_i}$, and then determining which of $S^-$ or $S^+$ contains the k-th largest element, and iterate only on this one.

 The algorithm is called recursively on strictly smaller set, thus it must terminate.
-Regardless of how the pivot is choosen, the algorithm returns the k-th largest element oof $S$.
+Regardless of how the pivot is chosen, the algorithm returns the k-th largest element oof $S$.

 #### Choose the Pivot